 Xi urges cultivation of high-caliber talent in letter replying to university professors

-BEIJING, April 22 (Xinhua) -- Chinese President Xi Jinping has stressed nurturing more high-caliber talent committed to the country's development.
+BEIJING, April 22 (Xinhua) -- Chinese President Xi Jinping has stressed the importance of nurturing more high-caliber talent committed to the country's development.

-Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks Thursday in a letter replying to veteran professors of the University of Science and Technology Beijing.
+Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks Thursday in a letter replying to veteran professors of the University of Science and Technology Beijing (USTB).

+The president also expressed hope for advancing the innovative and green development of the country's iron and steel industry.

+In the letter, Xi extended congratulations to faculty, students and alumni of the university as it marks its 70th anniversary.

 Photos